donnemartin/dev-setup/README.md

 * When installing the Xcode command line tools, a dialog box will confirm installation.
     * Once Xcode is installed, follow the instructions on the terminal to continue.
 * `.dots` runs `brew.sh`, which takes awhile to complete as some formulae need to be installed from source.
-* The full runtime for `.dots` on a clean install of OS X 10.10 Yosemite took about 45 minutes on a 2013 Macbook Air based on my tests.
 * **When `.dots` completes, be sure to restart your computer for all updates to take effect.**

-I encourage you to read through Section 1 so you have a better idea of what each installation step does.
-The following steps describe in greater detail what is executed when running the [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) script.
+I encourage you to read through Section 1 so you have a better idea of what each installation script does.
+The following discussions describe in greater detail what is executed when running the [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) script.

-### Step 1: Run the bootstrap.sh script
+### bootstrap.sh script

 <p align="center">
   <img src="https://raw.githubusercontent.com/donnemartin/dev-setup-resources/master/res/commands.png">
   <br/>
 </p>

 The `bootstrap.sh` script will sync the dev-setup repo to your local home directory.
-This will include customizations for Vim, bash, curl, git, tab completion, aliases, a number of utility functions, etc.  Section 2 of this `README` describes some of the customizations.
+This will include customizations for Vim, bash, curl, git, tab completion, aliases, a number of utility functions, etc.  Section 2 of this repo describes some of the customizations.

 #### Running with Git